staabm/staabm.github.io/_posts/2022-06-19-phpstan-dba-type-inference.md

 see the [DEMO to get a sneak peak](https://github.com/staabm/phpstan-dba/pull/61/files#diff-98a3c43049f6a0c859c0303037d9773534396533d7890bad187d465d390d634e) of what is possible.

-We will explore this features in separate Blog posts in the future - stay tuned.
+We will explore this features in [separate Blog posts](https://staabm.github.io/archive.html#phpstan-dba) - stay tuned.